Soaring Sky! Pretty Cure: Pretty Cures

 A Puni Bird from Skyland.
 When a storm opens the dimensional borders between worlds, he falls into the human world and is taken in by Yoyo.
 Due to his inability to fly, many of his peers belittle him.
 He is able to take the form of a 12-year-old human boy.
 Following the final battle, he, Sora, and Ellee return to Skyland, but are able to return to Earth and visit.
 With the Sky Tone's power, he can transform into Cure Wing, the Pretty Cure of wings.
 His theme color is orange.
-He is the first male Pretty Cure in the franchise to be part of the main lineup.
+He is the first and only male Pretty Cure in the franchise to be part of the main lineup.